 So many options

-This is a project by Kier in Enys Road, it incorporates Portugese brown granite walling stone.
+This is a project by Kier in Enys Road, it incorporates Portuguese brown granite walling stone.
 This is a great product for buildings with 100mm bed depths.

-Much like the job at Enys Road, this job at College Farm incorporated 100mm Portugeese granite into the project.
+Much like the job at Enys Road, this job at College Farm incorporated 100mm Portuguese granite into the project.
 This instead used the silver granite colour.

 £313.20 (£261.00 excl.
 VAT)